Uyarndha Manithan: Plot

 Rajalingam "Raju" is the son of a wealthy Madurai-based industrialist, Sankaralingam.
 Living with Raju is his driver and friend, Sundaram.
-While vacationing in his family estate at Kodaikanal with Sundaram and his family doctor, Gopal, Raju falls in love with a woman named Parvathi.
-Gopal too becomes smitten with Parvathi when he meets her whilst conducting her father's medical treatment.
+While vacationing at his family estate in Kodaikanal with Sundaram and his family doctor, Gopal, Raju falls in love with a woman named Parvathi.
+Gopal too becomes smitten with Parvathi when he meets her whilst treating her father.
 Parvathi, who knows Raju through her father, as he is also an accountant of Raju's family estate, reciprocates Raju's feelings.
 Gopal decides not to reveal his love for Parvathi to Raju for Raju's sake.
 Raju and Parvathi marry in secret with the help of Gopal and the consent of Parvathi's father.
-The couple lives together in Kodaikanal without disclosing the knowledge of their marriage to Raju's father, Sankaralingam.
+The couple lives together in Kodaikanal without disclosing their marriage to Raju's father, Sankaralingam.

 Three months later, Parvathi becomes pregnant.
 Sankaralingam, fearing for his son's safety, arrives at Kodaikanal and becomes furious upon finding out Raju's marriage to Parvathi.
 He orders his henchmen to set the estate on fire with Parvathi and her father inside.
 Raju and Gopal rush to save Parvathi, but they are stopped by Sankaralingam's henchmen and are forcefully returned to Madurai, leaving Parvathi and her father for dead.
 A few months after returning to Madurai, Raju is forced to marry his cousin Vimala.
 After the marriage, Sankaralingam hands over his business affairs to Raju and dies.
 Nineteen years pass.
 Despite having mutual affection for each other, Raju and Vimala remain childless and Raju is unable to forget Parvathi.